 Getting yourself good with sugar is really quite simple if you think of it as roller coaster.
-Save the adrenaline for the real thing at the theme park and turn your own blood sugar big dipper into a tame, flat, steady ride, that is so boring you completely forget you’re event on it.
+Save the adrenaline for the real thing at the theme park and turn your own blood sugar big dipper into a tame, flat, steady ride, that is so boring you completely forget you’re even on it.
 Haunted house anyone?

 Anything that helps stop a sudden surge of carbohydrate or sugar into your system will facilitate this steady flow of blood sugar and potentially stop sugar cravings or a sudden carbohydrate need later on.